NerTzhuLz/PhoenixBot/README.md

 ## Roadmap
 ### Project Noticeboard
 * Pull users from other squads
-* Close squads from joined users
+* ~~Close squads from joined users~~
 * Changes for "recruiting squads" and "recruiting chat"
-    * Squads is just a list of open squads
-        * Have a notice at the top saying how to join squads to replace the current reminder text
+    * Have a notice at the top of recruitment saying how to join squads to replace the current reminder text
-        * Delete non-command messages immediately
+    * ~~Delete non-command messages immediately~~
 ### Project Search
 * New command to display all open squads that contain a relic you're subbed to
 ### Improvements to notice board